KevinShindel/MachineLearning/BlueCourses/2_DataPreprocessing.md

 - - Trade-off many data versus recent data
 - Sample taken must be from normal business period to get  as accurate a picture as possible of target population

-## Undersampling:
-- Good customers in trading set are removed

-## Oversampling:
-- Bad customers in trading set are duplicated

-## Trial and error to determine optimal odds for under and over-sampling
-## Depend on analytical technique used (logistic regression, decision tree, neural network, etc.)

 Example of original data table:

 | ID | Age | Income | Savings | CreditScore | Default |